 The Fund is an open-ended, limited purpose trust established under the laws of the Province of Ontario by a Declaration of Trust (as amended, the "Trust Declaration") to hold the securities of Richards Packaging, directly or indirectly.
-"Richards Packaging" as used herein refers to all the subsidiaries of the Fund which include Richards Packaging Holdings Inc. ("Holdings"), Richards Canada, Healthmark Services Ltd. ("Healthmark"), Richards Packaging Holdings (US) Inc. ("Holdings US"), 071907 Inc., Richards Packaging, Inc. ("Richards US"), The E.J.
-McKernan Co ("McKernan") and McKernan Packaging - Richards de Mexico S.A. de C.V.
 Richards Packaging is a full service rigid packaging distributor and has 20 locations across Canada and the United States.

 The Fund does not carry on any active business but rather holds the securities of Holdings, directly or indirectly.
 The affairs of the Fund are supervised by its board of Trustees, who are responsible for, among other things, representing the Fund as a direct or indirect shareholder and note indenture holder of Holdings and authorizing distributions from the Fund to the Unitholders.
-Since the change to the SIFT rules for Income trusts, expenses required to maintain the note indenture are not warranted and the indenture was dramatically reduced and now will be replaced with intercompany notes.